Skip to content

 Will I need to attend classes on campus, or can I pursue my degree 100% online?

+Fortunately, there are many 100% online programs, including the PhDs at Liberty University.
 The online and in-person breakdown of a PhD can differ from school to school.
-Fortunately, there are many 100% online programs, including the PhDs at Liberty University.
 To determine if there are any in-person components for a specific program, ask the admissions representative.

 Why is accreditation important for doctoral students?

+It is important to ensure programs meet rigorous standards and degrees will be recognized by other schools and employers.
 Without the proper accreditation, a PhD in supply chain management won’t be recognized by other academic institutions or employers.
 Before starting a program, make sure the school has regional and programmatic accreditation.
 Typically, PhDs in business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 Supply Chain Management PhD Financial Aid

 A PhD in logistics and supply chain management can be expensive.
-According to the Education Data Initiative, the average PhD costs $133,340.
+According to the Education Data Initiative, the average PhD costs $98,015.
 There are financial aid options that can help lower costs.
-These include scholarships, fellowships, work-study programs, and employer tuition reimbursement schemes for employees.
+These include scholarships, fellowships, work-study programs, and employer tuition reimbursement plans for employees.
 Many schools also have fully-funded stipends for PhD students, such as the University of Arizona or the Amazon Scholars Program at Georgia Tech University.

 Sample of Online Program Costs